 Number 3: Butt Winking

 The butt “wink” is a term used to describe the flirty movement that happens when the tailbone tucks underneath the body at the bottom of a squat.
-This is more formally known as an anterior pelvic tilt, and when it occurs at the bottom of a squat, it can stress the lumbar spine, and put stress on the ligaments of the SI joint.
+This is more formally known as a posterior pelvic tilt, and when it occurs at the bottom of a squat, it can stress the lumbar spine, and put stress on the ligaments of the SI joint.

 While this can be caused by a lot of different things, to include imbalances, tightness in the hamstrings, and immobility of the hip joint, one thing you can proactively do to correct this is maintain tension in your glutes throughout the squat.
 Think about stabilizing your core by engaging your glutes as you lower yourself to the ground, and power through the hips as you stand without losing that tension.
 This will require appropriate activation of the glutes—specially, the gluteus maximus.